 CRBA applications must be made before the child’s 18th birthday, and we strongly recommend that parents apply for the CRBA as soon as possible after the child’s birth.

-Upon review of the information provided in the above link, if you believe that your child has a claim to U.S. citizenship, please consult our instructions and visit our Consular Operations webpage to submit an electronic CRBA application and schedule an appointment for the child to appear in person at the nearest embassy or consulate to submit the application.
+Upon review of the information provided in the this link, if you believe that your child has a claim to U.S. citizenship, please consult our instructions and visit our Consular Operations webpage to submit an electronic CRBA application and schedule an appointment for the child to appear in person at the nearest embassy or consulate to submit the application.

 As a CRBA is not a travel document, it is strongly recommended that you submit an application for the child’s U.S. passport at the same time.
 Both applications may be submitted together at your scheduled appointment.
 Please note that you must apply for your child’s social security number at a U.S. Social Security Administration office which can be found at SSA’s website for Canada.
 General information on SSA services for people living outside the United States can be found at this website